hvpham-yorku/project-group-4-motivational-mornings/Documentation/Wiki.md

 ### Database
  - Implemented a database to serve as persistent storage for the project
- - Database was implemented with "Room" persitence library
+ - Database was implemented with the Room persistence library
- - Database now works with the following: daily quotes, images of the day, RSS feeds
+ - Database now works with the following: daily quotes, images of the day, RSS feeds, aggregator source URLs, tracked stocks, and quote/image feedback
  - There is no additional setup needed for the database
   - Room uses an embedded SQLite database stored in the app's data directory
  - You can switch between the database and the stub using the "DatabaseConfig.kt" file